A guy reading on his tablet

 What are unit trusts?

-The first iteration of a fund with such a structure is said to date as far back as the 17th century.
-Meanwhile, the first modern unit trust, the MFS Massachusetts Investors' Trust, was launched in the US in 1924.
-It is still active today!
+Unit trusts boast a long history, with early forms said to have first appeared as far back as the 17th century.
+The first modern unit trust, the MFS Massachusetts Investors' Trust, was launched in the US in 1924, and it is still active today!

 Types of unit trusts

-In general, there are three main fund types for unit trusts:
+In this case, there are 3 main fund types for unit trusts:

 Fixed income funds